chipster/chipster-openshift/k3s/build-image.md

 ## Appendix 1: Two local image registries

-There are two local image registries involved in this process, one for K3s and one for Docker.
-The K3s image registry is used for running the containers and the Docker image registry is used for building the images.
-To use the new image, we have to copy it from the Docker registry to K3s registry.
-In the above example we ran the builds on the same Chipster host, but you could run the builds on different host if you don't want to install Docker on your production server.
+There are two local image registries involved in this process, one for K3s and one for Podamn.
+The K3s image registry is used for running the containers and the Podman image registry is used for building the images.
+To use the new image, we have to copy it from the Podman registry to K3s registry.
+In the above example we ran the builds on the same Chipster host, but you could run the builds on different host if you don't want to install Podman on your production server.

 Let's check the images in K3s image registry: